cp-algorithms/cp-algorithms/src/graph/mst_kruskal.md

 }
 ```

+## Proof of correctness

+Why does Kruskal's algorithm give us the correct result?

+If the original graph was connected, then also the resulting graph will be connected.
+Because otherwise there would be two components that could be connected with at least one edge.
+Though this is impossible, because Kruskal would have have chosen one of these edges, since the ids of the components are different.
+Also the resulting graph doesn't contain any cycles, since we forbid this explicitly in the algorithm.
+Therefore the algorithm generates a spanning tree.

+So why does this algorithm give us a minimum spanning tree?

+We can show the proposal "if $F$ is a set of edges chosen by the algorithm at any stage in the algorithm, then there exists a MST that contains all edges of $F$" using induction.

+The proposal is obviously true at the beginning, the empty set is a subset of any MST.

+Now lets assume $F$ is some edge set at any stage of the algorithm, $T$ is a MST containing $F$ and $e$ is the new edge we want to add using Kruskal.

+If $e$ generates a cycle, then we don't add it, and so the proposal is still true after this step.

+In case that $T$ already contains $e$, the proposal is also true after this step.

+In case $T$ doesn't contain the edge $e$, then $T + e$ will contains a cycle $C$.
+This cycle will contain at least one edge $f$, that is not in $F$.
+The set of edges $T - f + e$ will also be a spanning tree.
+Notice that the weight of $f$ cannot be smaller than the weight of $e$, because otherwise Kruskal would have chosen $f$ earlier.
+It also cannot have a bigger weight, since that would make the total weight of $T - f + e$ smaller than the total weight of $T$, which is impossible since $T$ is already a MST.
+This means that the weight of $e$ has to be the same as the weight of $f$.
+Therefore $T - f + e$ is also a MST, and it contains all edges from $F + e$.
+So also here the proposal is still fulfilled after the step.

+This proves the proposal.
+Which means that after iterating over all edges the resulting edge set will be connected, and will be contained in a MST, which means that it has to be a MST already.

 ## Improved implementation

 We can use the [**Disjoint Set Union** (DSU)](./data_structures/disjoint_set_union.html) data structure to write a faster implementation of the Kruskal's algorithm with the time complexity of about $O(M \log N)$.
 [This article](./graph/mst_kruskal_with_dsu.html) details such approach.